Development Audit Brief

 - Does docs/results_snapshot.md clearly say it is a static snapshot?

-- Do results-snapshot tables match actual artifacts under artifacts/full or
+- Do results-snapshot tables match the actual artifacts in the active study

 - Are wide-table pages configured for readable docs output where needed?